MikeDigitize/Unique-string-permutation/README.md

 { A: 0, B: 0, C: 1 } // last char was C
 ```

-After the last char ('C') there are no more zeros, so go back up another level.
+After the last char ('C') there are no more characters left, so go back up another level.
 ```
 { A: 0, B: 1 C: 1 } // last char was B
 ```

-After the last char 'B', 'C' is the first available character.
+After the last char 'B', 'C' is the first character with a value greater than zero.
 We're at level one in the recursion so add 'C' at index one in the result array.
 ```
 // note: the result array hasn't been emptied